 Missing the taste and texture of a REAL bagel?
 These homemade gluten free bagels have just the right chew you’ve been looking, so you won’t believe they’re gluten free!!

-Living in Virginia Beach almost all my life, I can’t say that I’ve had a true New York bagel as I’ve never actually been to New York City.
+Living in Virginia Beach since I was 5, I can’t say that I’ve had a true New York bagel as I’ve never actually been to New York City.
 It’s sad I know, but one day I’ll get there and maybe enjoy a gluten free bagel.
 I’ve heard there are some fantastic gluten free bakeries up there.

 Until then, these homemade gluten free bagels will just have to fill the void, but I’m totally okay with that.
 They have the wonderful chew that I remember from a great bagel.

 If you’ve ever made my gluten free mall style pretzels, you already know how to make these bagels.
 Bagels and pretzels are very similar.
 They’re usually made from the same dough with the same technique.
 The only real difference is the shape and the toppings.

 A normal bagel dough is about 60% hydration, which means it’s a more dense dough than a regular bread dough, which is about 75%.
 The density is required so the bagel won’t fall apart when it hits the water bath.
 The bagels get their chewy crust from taking a bath in a boiling solution of baking soda, and a little bit of molasses for color and flavor.